DINA-Web/slim-taxonomy/readme.md

-# Depricated
+# DEPRECATED

-Slim taxonomy is depricated and migrate to [dina collections](https://github.com/DINA-Web/dina-collections). see [API docs](https://alpha-api.dina-web.net/docs#/taxonService/getTaxaByName) or the [service implementation](https://github.com/DINA-Web/dina-collections/tree/master/packages/backend/src/services/taxonService)
+Slim taxonomy is deprecated and replaced by a new service that is bundled with [dina collections](https://github.com/DINA-Web/dina-collections).
+See [API docs](https://alpha-api.dina-web.net/docs#/taxonService/getTaxaByName) or the [service implementation](https://github.com/DINA-Web/dina-collections/tree/master/packages/backend/src/services/taxonService)